-Feedback occurs when a microphone picks up the loud sound from the speakers and re-amplifies it.
+That dreadful screeching is technically called feedback.
+Feedback happens when a microphone picks up sound from the speakers and re-amplifies it, creating a loop that spirals into an unpleasant squeal.

 How to Fix High Pitch Noises Coming From a Microphone